 - How does a Photo Marathon work?

 A Photo Marathon is a challenge to interpret given themes through photography.
-Stockholm Fotomaraton uses 24 themes to photograph in sequence, one photograph per theme, over 24 hours.
-Themes are revealed four at time through the event.
+Stockholm Fotomaraton uses 24 themes to photograph in sequence, one photograph per theme, in over 12 or 24 hours.
+Themes are revealed four at time throughout the event.
 More information about Photo Marathons can be found here.

 - When is the next Stockholm Fotomaraton?

-The next Stockholm Fotomaraton will start at 12 noon on August 19 2017 and run for 24 hours.
+The next Stockholm Fotomaraton will start at 12 noon on August 18 2018 and run for either 12 or 24 hours.

 - Will photographs from the Photo Marathon be exhibited?

 Yes.
-It may be at the Stockholm Photography Fair 2016 or other venue.
-Details will be available at a later time.
+It may be at the Stockholm Photography Fair 2019 and other venues.
+Details will be available at a later date.
 If you have a suggestion for venue, gallery etc. don’t hesitate to contact us and let us know.

 - Will there be prizes?

 Of course!
 The judges will select the top three series to win 10,000, 5,000 and 2,500 SEK respectively.
 In addition, our sponsor partners will contribute prizes for the best interpretations of selected themes.
-Which themes will have these prizes will be revealed after the event.
+The winning photos will be revealed after the event.
 You will find more information under the Prizes tab.

-Yes, to ensure fair and unbiased judging the jury will not know who took the photographs.
+Yes, to ensure fair and unbiased selection the judges will not know who took the photographs.

 - Is this the only Photo Marathon?